Preface

 =COVARIANCE.P(B7:B19, C7:C19) / (STDEV.P(B7:B19) * STDEV.P(C7:C19))

-The Pearson correlation coefficient can also be expressed as follows:
+And if you’re feeling masochistic, the Pearson correlation coefficient can also be expressed as follows:

 Sometimes you want to check if your equation right.
 Again, the Excel/Calc formula can be rewritten as follows, and having the same result.